JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

 ## Making the animation

-You can build animations automatically using `ffmpeg`.
-The `creategif` option for the `animate` function runs `ffmpeg` when the frames have all been generated.
+You can request that GIF animations are made automatically.
+The `creategif` keyword argument for the `animate` function, when set to `true`, runs `ffmpeg` when the frames have all been generated.
+The `pathname` keyword argument lets you specify a pathname for the animated GIF; if you don't provide one, it will be saved in a temporary folder (and listed in the REPL).

 Inside [`animate`](@ref), the first pass creates a GIF color palette, the second builds the file: